Estádio Novelli Júnior

-Estádio Municipal Dr. Novelli Júnior, usually known as Estádio Novelli Júnior, is a multi-use stadium in Itu, Brazil.
+Estádio Municipal Dr. Novelli Júnior, usually known as Estádio Novelli Júnior, is a multi-use stadium in Itu, São Paulo, Brazil.
 It is used mostly for football matches.
 The stadium has a maximum capacity of 18,000 people.

 The Estádio Novelli Júnior is owned by the Itu City Hall.
 Ituano Futebol Clube usually plays its home matches at the stadium.

 History

 In 1947, the works on Estádio Novelli Júnior were completed.
 The inaugural match was played on May 25 of that year, when Ituano beat Amparo 6–1.